Complain about a privacy breach

 They’ll then issue their opinion.
 This opinion isn’t legally binding but is usually taken seriously.

-If your complaint can’t be resolved
+Other help if your complaint can’t be resolved

 If the Privacy Commissioner has found that your privacy has been breached but can’t resolve the issue, they can refer it to the Director of Human Rights Proceedings in the Human Rights Commission.
 The Director can decide to take the matter to the Human Rights Review Tribunal on your behalf.